dojo/intern-helper/README.md

 const h = harness(() => w(MyWidget, { foo: 'bar' }, [ 'child' ]));
 ```

 The harness also supports `tsx` usage as show below.
-The rest of the README examples in will use the programmatic `w()` API, there are more examples of `tsx` in the [unit tests](./blob/master/tests/unit/harnessWithTsx.tsx).
+For the rest of the README the examples will be using the programmatic `w()` API, there are more examples of `tsx` in the [unit tests](./blob/master/tests/unit/harnessWithTsx.tsx).

 ```ts
 const h = harness(() => <MyWidget foo='bar'>child</MyWidget>);
 ```

-The `renderFunction` is lazily executed so can include additional logic to manipulate the widget's `properties` and `children` between assertions.
+The `renderFunction` is lazily executed so it can include additional logic to manipulate the widget's `properties` and `children` between assertions.

 ```ts
 let foo = 'bar';